GetBreeze/breeze-db-docs/database.md

 DB.fileExtension = ".database";
 ```

 If needed, you can provide a reference to a file when calling the `setup` method.
-This file is then used instead of the default directory settings:
+This file is then used instead of the default directory and extension settings:

 ```as3
 DB.setup(callback, File.applicationStorageDirectory.resolvePath("custom-db-file.dat));